Ms M McGregor –Learning Resource Manager

-The library is an important part of the whole school where pupils and staff can access fiction and non-fiction books.
-Information can also be accessed on the 40 computers that are all linked to the internet and frequently used by teaching staff to deliver lessons in all subjects across the curriculum.
+The library is an integral part of the whole school and provides a space where pupils and staff can access fiction and non-fiction books.
+The library has 40 computers that are all linked to the internet and frequently used by teaching staff to deliver lessons in all subjects across the curriculum.

 - Support all subjects across the curriculum

 - Promote literacy throughout the school and encourage a love of the written word